mammalofski/youtube-gemini-summarizer/README.md

 ## Description

 This Chrome extension adds a button to YouTube video pages.
 Its main purpose is to help you get the best summary of a video for free.
-Clicking the button copies the video's transcript (if available) to your clipboard and opens Gemini AI in a new tab.
-You can then paste the transcript into Gemini to get a summary, allowing you to learn what the video has to offer without watching the entire thing.
+Clicking the button copies the a prompt along with the link to this video to your clipboard and opens Gemini AI in a new tab.
+You can then ctrl+v and hit enter to get a summary, allowing you to learn what the video has to offer without watching the entire thing.

 ## Installation